 Supported WHO/EURO in adapting a newly developed training package to improve the communication responses to outbreaks and vaccine safety-related events in Kazakhstan.
 Facilitated a 4-day training workshop on vaccine related communication for the Ministry of Health of Health in Almaty.

-For WHO Kazakhstan, planned and led a four-day training in development of strategic communication for health for members of the Ministry of Health of Kazakhstan, in Astana.
+With WHO Kazakhstan, planned and led a four-day training in development of strategic communication for health for members of the Ministry of Health of Kazakhstan, in Astana.
 Training included theories of change, techniques of audience analysis, strategic message design and media spokesperson practice in fielding questions about vaccines and other difficult health topics.

 Developed a strategy for the prevention of violence against children in schools in Albania.
 Proposed an educational approach based on the PBIS classroom management system adapted from US schools and developed an action plan for its adoption in Albanian schools.